GeorgeKaraszi/MockForum/README.md

 * Download and install the [Complete GNU make package](http://gnuwin32.sourceforge.net/packages/make.htm) in the default install directory.

-* Set up your system environmental variable to point to the **make** application. - _Will require a restart on all command consoles once done_
+* Set your system environmental variables to point to the **make** application. - _Will require a restart on all command consoles once done_

     * **Warning:** `setx` can be potentially destructive if not assigning PATH correctly.